 Cloud Storage Security Risks

 Cloud data security involves more than simply backing up files.
 It’s also important to recognize that syncing files doesn’t ensure protection because key files may not be backed up.
 What’s more, commercial service providers have different ways of storing and managing files.
 They may or may not offer revision histories, and they may store previous versions for only a specific period of time.
-A 2017 Varonis Global Data Risk Report found that 71 percent of all folders contained stale data.

 Too often, organizations wind up with valuable data residing unnecessarily in the cloud, or groups may erroneously believe that files have been backed up in the cloud.
 Without a clear understanding of where data resides and how data providers manage data, it’s impossible to develop an effective cloud data protection plan.

 This lack of insight can wreak havoc if a breach takes place.
-An organization may find that critical files are suddenly not accessible – or they may no longer exist.
+An organization may find that critical files are suddenly not accessible or that they no longer exist.
 On the other hand, IT managers may discover that critical data – that shouldn’t have been sitting in the cloud – was stolen.
 In a worse-case scenario, the data may wind up in the hands of hackers and thieves.